natecraddock/zygrader/readme.md

 $ python3 -m zygrader

 # To run as `zygrader` rather than `python3 -m zygrader` you must add an alias.

 # Add alias to environment (works over SSH)
 $ echo "alias zygrader='python3 -m zygrader'" >> ~/.bash_profile

+# Add an alias for working directly on a lab machine
+$ echo "alias zygrader='python3 -m zygrader'" >> ~/.bashrc

 # Then you can run as
 $ zygrader